-Being obese can lead to many health problems such as heart disease, diabetes and some types of cancer.
+Being obese can lead to many health problems such as heart disease, diabetes, and some types of cancer.
 Staying at a healthy body mass index will significantly reduce the risk of such health problems.
-Studies show that weight loss expectancy of patients can be as great as 80 percent after Weight Loss surgery, while this number is a mere 7-10 percent in patients who choose dieting as opposed to surgery as their treatment method.
+Studies show that the weight loss expectancy of patients can be as great as 80 percent after Weight Loss surgery, while this number is a mere 7-10 percent in patients who choose to diet as opposed to surgery as their treatment method.

 TYPES OF BARIATRIC SURGERY